-Booster Pak’s mission is to help at-risk students in the West Des Moines Community Schools reach their fullest potential by reducing childhood hunger and promoting health and wellness.
+Booster Pak’s mission is to help at-risk students in the West Des Moines Community School District reach their fullest potential by reducing childhood hunger and promoting health and wellness.
 Without the food Booster Pak provides, many of these children would go hungry.

 - Hungry children suffer from four times as many health problems.

 - Hunger has a negative impact on a child’s ability to learn.

 - Children with poor nutrition suffer from decreased brain power and productivity.

 - Children who are hungry have difficulty fighting infection.

 - Increased likelihood of social and behavioral problems in school.

 To fulfill our mission, our volunteer-driven organization supports three programs.